 By John Frayler

 When the American colonies declared their independence from Great Britain, the infant nation was in no position to defy British rule of the seas.
 Britain’s navy in 1776 was the world’s most powerful.
-States individually outfitted vessels of war and Congress established a navy, but it was a slow beginning.
+States individually outfitted vessels of war, and Congress established a navy, but it was a slow beginning.
 At no point in the conflict did the American naval forces have adequate resources to confront the Royal Navy on its own terms.
 The Royal Navy—once the protector of American shipping—now made every effort to suppress and destroy it.
 The Americans responded to the situation with the time-honored practice of privateering.
 American privateering activity during the American Revolution became an industry born of necessity that encouraged patriotic private citizens to harass British shipping while risking their lives and resources for financial gain.

 Privateering encompassed two levels of participation.
 A Letter of Marque authorized armed merchant ships to challenge any likely enemy vessel that crossed its path during the course of a commercial voyage.
 A Privateer Commission was issued to vessels, called privateers or cruisers, whose primary objective was to disrupt enemy shipping.
-The ideal target was an unarmed, or lightly armed, commercial ship.
+The ideal target was an unarmed or lightly armed commercial ship.

 Although the documentation is incomplete, about 1,700 Letters of Marque, issued on a per-voyage basis, were granted during the American Revolution.
 Nearly 800 vessels were commissioned as privateers and are credited with capturing or destroying about 600 British ships.

 Vessels of every size and description were pressed into service as privateers.
 At the upper end of the scale was the 600-ton, 26-gun ship Caesar of Boston.
 At the other end was the 8-ton boat Defense of Falmouth, Massachusetts.
 Crews ranged from a few men in a whaleboat to more than 200 aboard a large, fully equipped privateer.
-Two-masted schooners and brigantines were most often used in privateering, reflecting the kind of vessels available to American seamen.
+Two-masted schooners and brigantines were most often used in privateering, reflecting the vessels available to American seamen.

-Homeports for vessels operating as privateers and Letters of Marque included Portsmouth, New Hampshire; Boston, Salem, Beverly and Newburyport in Massachusetts; Philadelphia, Pennsylvania; Baltimore, Maryland; New London, New Haven, Norwich and Wethersfield, Connecticut; Providence, Rhode Island; and Richmond, Virginia.
+Homeports for vessels operating as privateers and Letters of Marque included Portsmouth, New Hampshire; Boston, Salem, Beverly, and Newburyport in Massachusetts; Philadelphia, Pennsylvania; Baltimore, Maryland; New London, New Haven, Norwich, and Wethersfield, Connecticut; Providence, Rhode Island; and Richmond, Virginia.

 By John Frayler, Salem Maritime National Historic Site, National Park Service